MaverickArcane/NetMorph/README.md

 # Dodger-min
-A fork of Ryan "Ghost" Voit's Dodger.py

-Dodger is designed to quickly dodge basic MAC and hostname filtering without needing to take time to reset network configuration on your linux based computer.
-This fork is written in bash.
+Dodger is designed to quickly dodge basic MAC and hostname filtering without needing to take time to reset network configuration on your linux based computer and is written in bash.

 # Dependencies